The gate was supposed to be routine.

 He was right.

-A side corridor they had ignored because it was too narrow for anything important was now spilling small, fast crawlers into the rear lane.
+A narrow side corridor was spilling small, fast crawlers into the rear lane.
 Not enough to break the defense.
 Enough to turn it sloppy.

 Sora pointed with the wand.

 "Maintenance ladder above that lane.
-If Park closes it, rear pressure drops by forty percent."
+If Park closes it, rear pressure drops."

 Michael relayed it instantly.

-A deeper sound rolled through the breach, less like movement and more like structure, giving up in layers.
+A deeper sound rolled through the breach, less like movement and more like structure giving up in layers.
 Dust fell from the high ceiling.
 The lower collapse widened by another few feet.
-Somewhere in the dark beneath them, something larger than a crawler made itself known by scraping against concrete hard enough to shake the steel rails.
+Somewhere in the dark beneath them, something larger than a crawler scraped against concrete hard enough to shake the steel rails.

 Min-ho looked toward the sound and then at Michael.